-Even if there is no reasonable suspicion for abuse, it is still important to monitor the student's well-being.
-Ongoing communication with the student can also indicate if further assistance is needed, or mandated reporting procedures must be followed.
-This is an opportunity to become familiar with and use the policies, and resources at your site.
+Even if there is no reasonable suspicion for child abuse, it is still important to monitor the student's overall well-being because it may also indicate if further assistance is needed, or mandated reporting must be followed.

 Connect

 Convey concern for the student's well-being.
 Every school site has protocols, systems, and resources to support and address student safety and well-being.